 “Dans notre Normandie, glorieux et mutilée, Bayeux et ses environs furent témoins d’un des plus grands affrontements de l’Histoire…” Général de Gaulle, June 14, 1944

-One of the best things to do in Bayeux is to flâner.
+One of the best things to do in the heart of Bayeux is to flâner.
 Wander and observe.
-There are waterwheels beside the River Aure, half-timbered houses, cobbled streets and exceptional architectural details.
+There are waterwheels beside the River Aure, half-timbered houses from the middle ages, tiny cobbled streets and exceptional medieval buildings.

 Enjoy the village feel of Bayeux as you stroll along her streets.
 Don’t miss rue Saint-Malo, rue Saint-Martin and rue Franche.
 Pick up a map at the tourist office to complete your own walking tour or follow along the route of the copper signs on the sidewalks.